J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 second or third season brings a large, branched, candelabra-like cluster of

 bluish-white flowers, to 2 feet tall.
 Mediterranean.
-"A very handsome
+Zone 5.
+"A

-border plant, one of my favorite Salvias."—S. Calkins.
-Germinates in
+very handsome border plant, one of my favorite Salvias."—S. Calkins.

 'SCARLET SAGE'.
 Deep scarlet inch-long flowers with purple calyces, in

 spikes.
 Half hardy perennial to 2 feet, with deep green leaves.
-SE U.S. Good for
+SE U.S. Zone 8.

 Gram: $7.50